 CONCLUSION

 Reduced breast cancer fatalities are mostly due to early identification of the disease.
 A healthy lifestyle should be practiced from a young age since it can foster a positive attitude toward health.
 Therefore, school-age girls are a good target for early exposure to information about breast cancer and early detection techniques.
 Breast self examination is a method of self inspection in which women look at and feel their own breasts with their fingertips to check for any abnormal changes or abnormalities.
 Women examine their breasts monthly, typically at the conclusion of their menstrual cycle.
 It is a crucial screening tool for the early diagnosis of breast cancer due to its low cost, wide availability, and lack of need for sophisticated technical training.
-Moreover, it increases sensitivity and early detection of aberrant alterations..
+Moreover, it increases sensitivity and early detection of aberrant alterations.
 This ensures that women remain informed about any changes detected during breast self-examination.
 Regular breast self-examination also has the added benefit of empowering women and motivating them to take charge of their own health.
 Thus, it is advised to increase women's awareness of the value of breast self-examination.

 REFERENCES